-Basalt rock was encountered at the Kualakai VMS, Kunia West CCTV, and H-2 CCTV sites.
-In addition, residual and saprolitic soils were encountered at the Kualakai CCTV, H-2 VMS, and Waipio CCTV sites.
+Basalt rock was encountered at the Waikele CCTV and H-2 North CCTV sites.
+Residual and saprolitic soils were encountered at the H-1/Kamehameha CCTV and H-2 South CCTV sites.
 There is a high potential for encountering basalt rock in the form of unweathered boulders and cobbles in the residual and saprolitic soils.
-The drilled shaft subcontractor will need to have the appropriate equipment and tools to drill through the basalt rock, boulders, and cobbles, where encountered.
+In addition, cobbles and boulders may be encountered in the fill.
+The drilled shaft subcontractor will need to have the appropriate equipment and tools to drill through the basalt rock, boulders, and cobbles where encountered.